vtexdocs/dev-portal-content/docs/vtex-io/Perks/best-practices/vtex-io-documentation-developing-custom-storefront-components.md

 ### Store-specific

-A typical slip is to design a component to perform different tasks on the screen, aiming to reuse code and develop a more "significant" project.**
+A typical slip is to design a component to perform different tasks on the screen, aiming to reuse code and develop a more significant project.

 Do not lose track of what you want the primary goal of the component to be: **the more specific, the better!**